 Commercial & Residential Foreclosure

 KALIS, KLEIMAN & WOLFE is also recognized and experienced foreclosure attorneys.
-Due to the current economic conditions, the increase in borrowers defaulting on their mortgage loans are resulting in lenders filing record numbers of foreclosures.
-Regardless of how behind you are on your mortgage payments, foreclosure may be preventable.
-Depending on the individual situation, there are many potential remedies that KALIS, KLEIMAN & WOLFE may be able to pursue on your behalf.
+Due to the current economic conditions, the increase in borrowers defaulting on their mortgage loans is resulting in lenders filing record numbers of foreclosures.
+Regardless of how behind you are on your mortgage payments, foreclosure may be preventable, depending on the individual situation, there are many potential remedies that KALIS, KLEIMAN & WOLFE may be able to pursue on your behalf.
 Some of these solutions are as follows:

 - Negotiating a private payment plan with the bank or mortgage company-often called forbearance or loan modification agreements.
 In this instance, the lender will modify an existing loan in an effort to help the homeowner in a time of financial hardship-essentially making the loan affordable for the long term.